-Minnelli’s costumes — save a smart black-and-silver ensemble, an ungainly white, bathrobe-like gown and a particularly unflattering tuxedo — were an assortment of garish smocks that could pass for off-the-rack from Wal-Mart’s maternity department, even though credited to Donna Langman, Calvin Klein, Donna Karan and Halston.
+Minnelli’s costumes — save an ungainly white, bathrobe-like gown and a particularly unflattering tuxedo — were an assortment of garish smocks that could pass for off-the-rack from Wal-Mart’s maternity department, even though credited to Donna Langman, Calvin Klein, Donna Karan and Halston.

 When a performer is capable of creating magic onstage, as Minnelli has been known to do throughout her 35-year career, it is particularly disappointing when mediocrity is fobbed off as warranted or even acceptable.
 It says a lot that in the most remarkable moment amid this pastiche, Minnelli actually stopped the show three-quarters of the way through to redeliver a note she herself deemed “not good enough.”
 It was a fleeting glimpse of self-awareness that was way too little, and came far too late.